Check Out

 Single payer, an improved "Medicare for All", is publicly funded and privately delivered health care.
 It is a system in which a single public or quasi-public agency organizes health financing, but delivery of care remains largely private.
 This is similar to how Medicare works in this country.
 Doctors are in private practice and are paid from government funds.
 Patients are free to choose their health care practitioner, hospital or clinic.

 Everything can be done more efficiently and at less cost without for-profit health insurance companies.
 Over 90% of Americans would pay far less with a single payer system.
-Estimates on savings range from $350 billion to $400 billion per year.
+Estimates are that we could save $592 billion per year just on the reduction in administrative costs that come with single-payer systems.
 That's more than enough to provide comprehensive health care to everyone without paying any more into health care than we already do.
+Think these savings are unrealistic?
+Germany had a surplus of $4 billion euros ($5.4 billion dollars) in 2011 with their national health program.
+These are hard facts.
+Learn more about the Single Payer Movement!

 Medicare Pays for More than Health Care for the Elderly.
 It pays for

-1. The sickest Americans: the elderly and the disabled
+The sickest Americans: the elderly and the disabled

 For-profit health insurance companies do NOT pay for any of this.